thecoder75/liveme-tools-web/readme.md

 - See the Fans and Followings of a user.

 ## What's Missing
 - No video player is bundled with this version.
-- Reduced features of Fans and Followings Lists
-	- Does not support clicking to trigger search in main window.
-(This was removed to provide greater browser compatibility and device support.)
+You can install a HLS compatible player for most browsers or use 3rd-party software to play the videos.

 ## Reporting Issues